johnwcowan/r7rs-work/RestartsCowan.md

 `abort`

   Completely aborts the computation, usually returning to some sort of initial user input, like a REPL.
-ABORT restarters' invokers accept zero arguments, are typically ambient restarters, and normally do not return.
+The invoker of an `abort` restarter accepts zero arguments, is typically an ambient restarter, and normally does not return.

 `ignore`

   Ignores the condition and proceeds.
-IGNORE restarters' invokers accept zero arguments, are typically ambient restarters, and normally return an unspecified value.
+The invoker of an `ignore` restarter accepts zero arguments, is typically an ambient restarter, and normally returns an unspecified value.

 `retry`

   Simply retries a whole computation from a certain point, with no explicitly altered inputs.
 Some implicit environmental changes are expected to have taken place.
-RETRY restarters' invokers accept zero arguments, are typically not ambient restarters, and normally return an unspecified value
+The invoker of a `retry` restarter accepts zero arguments, is typically not an ambient restarter, and normally returns an unspecified value

 `use-value`

   Retries a computation with a given input value substituted for some invalid value in the original input.
-USE-VALUE restarters' invokers accept at least one argument, the new value(s) to substitute, are typically not ambient restarters, and normally return an unspecified value.
+The invoker of a `use-value` restarter accepts at least one argument, the new value(s) to substitute, is typically not an ambient restarter, and normally returs an unspecified value.

 `store-value`